-Custom image models should now set the admin_form_fields attribute Django 1.8 now requires that all the fields in a ModelForm must be defined in its Meta.fields attribute.
+Custom image models should now set the admin\form\fields attribute Django 1.8 now requires that all the fields in a ModelForm must be defined in its Meta. fields attribute.

-As Wagtail uses Django's ModelForm for creating image model forms, we've added a new attribute called admin_form_fields that should be set to a tuple of field names on the image model.
+As Wagtail uses Django's ModelForm for creating image model forms, we've added a new attribute called admin\form\fields that should be set to a tuple of field names on the image model.

-See Custom image model for an example.
+See Custom image models for an example.

-You no longer need LOGIN_URL and LOGIN_REDIRECT_URL to point to Wagtail admin.
+You no longer need LOGIN\URL and LOGIN\REDIRECT\URL to point to Wagtail admin.